iurisman/rust-dust/README.md

 allocated by the caller and then transferred by value to our stack in the `fn push(&mut self, elem: E)` function call.

-`Rc` is similarly a bad idea because shared ownership is not what we're after.
+`Rc` is similarly the wrong idea, because shared ownership is not what we're after.
 The stack should be the sole owner of the structures in contains.

+#### 2.3.
+Working Stack (The Rust Approach)